 Remain calm.
 Show that you are human by raising your arms and talking to it gently.
 Try to avoid eye-contact, as this can be seen as a sign of aggression.

-Play dead.
+You can try to play dead.
 Lie on your stomach or curled up in the fetal position and lace your hands behind your neck.
 If you’re wearing a backpack, it may protect you slightly.
 Don’t move until you are certain the bear has left the area.
+If the bear doesn't leave you alone, you will need to fight back.

 Some attacks are not spurred by surprise and defense—some attacks are predatory.
 If you are being stalked by a bear, it doesn’t simply want to make sure you’re not a threat—it wants to kill you.